yohplala/oups/docs/source/indexing.rst

 * generate *paths* from attributes values (``__str__`` and ``to_path`` methods, as well as ``fields_sep`` attribute),
 * generate class instance (``from_path`` classmethod, as well as ``fields_sep`` attribute)

-It modifies the ``__init__`` method of decorated class so that attributes values are checked at instantiation, and any forbidden character or combination raise a related exception.
+It modifies the ``__init__`` method of decorated class so that attributes values are checked at instantiation, and use of any forbidden character or combination raises related exception.

 Lastly, it calls ``@dataclass`` class decorator, with ``order`` and ``frozen`` parameters set as ``True``.
 This setting enables equality between class instances with same attributes values.